View

 });

-This will use app/view/user.html as the template file (if using blade template, the template file should be app/view/user.blade.php).
+It will use app/view/user.html as the template file (when using Blade templates, the template file will be app/view/user.blade.php).

 Specify Application

-In order for templates to be reusable in a multi-application mode, the view($template, $data, $app = null) function provides a third parameter $app to specify which application directory's template to use.
-For example, view('user', [], 'admin') will force the use of the view files under app/admin/view/.
+To allow templates to be reused in multi-application mode, view($template, $data, $app = null) provides a third parameter $app, which can be used to specify which application's directory to use for the template.
+For example, view('user', [], 'admin'); will force the use of the view file in app/admin/view/.

 Extend Twig

-We can extend the Twig view instance by providing a view.extension callback in the configuration.
-For example, the config/view.php would be as follows:
+We can extend the Twig view instance by giving a callback to the configuration view.extension, for example, the config/view.php can look like this:

 <?php